Skip to content

 You also have the option to plead not guilty to the charge of driving in a manner dangerous.
 If this is the case, the prosecution team must prove beyond reasonable doubt that you did commit the offence as per section 117 of the Road Transport Act.
 If it can be proven, it is likely that you will be convicted as per the penalties listed above.

-However, at Benjamin Leonardo – The Defenders, our Sydney traffic lawyers have achieved successful results for clients in such situations.
+However, at Essere – The Defenders, our Sydney traffic lawyers have achieved successful results for clients in such situations.
 In order to avoid conviction, our criminal defence lawyers will challenge the allegations set out against you, by arguing the following defences.
 If we are able to successfully do this, the Court may completely dismiss the charges in which you will be found not guilty and no longer be liable to punishment.
 It may also result in less serious penalties or be downgraded to a less significant charge which is more favourable than imprisonment.

 For relevant advice in relation to whether you should plead guilty or not guilty to the charges of driving in a manner dangerous, please do not hesitate to contact our Sydney based criminal law firm for a consultation.